top of page

 "Coercive information-gathering powers are important powers possessed and widely used by many government agencies.
 In this report the Council describes a range of best-practice principles it considers will ensure that agencies use the powers effectively, efficiently and with due regard to individual rights."

-"Report 48" offers and explains guidelines and parameters for government agencies in obtaining information for their departmental purposes.
+"Report 48" goes on to offer and explain guidelines and parameters for government agencies in obtaining information for their departmental purposes.

 In 2015 a NSW Supreme Court case (Perilya Limited v Nash (2015) NSWSC 706) revealed the broad powers that the NSW Regulator (now SafeWork NSW) had to obtain documents that were in the possession of a PCBU (business, corporation, organisation, body corporate, etc.)